dalyn-lambert/Toukei-Time/README.md

 I have been studying Japanese with various levels of intensity since 2018.
 However, in 2022 I started to get serious about consuming native materials in Japanese and began tracking my time spent on things like listening to podcasts and reading manga.
 By 2023 I had accumulated a lot of data in Notion, but lacked any type of visualization that showed my progress.

 When beginning this project I had the intention to continue logging my study time in Notion and utilizing Notion's API to retrieve the data.
 However, after putting together a basic dashboard it was clear that I was being limited by my original Notion structure.
 I decided to start afresh and build a full-stack website in Next.js where I would have more freedom.
 As I brainstormed it was clear that there was a lot I could and wanted do with this project.
 To keep the initial scope manageable, I created user stories to encapsulate the basic functionality of the site that I could use as a guide to build a minimum viable product.
+Toukei Time was designed with a 'mobile first' mindset that prioritizes the ability to log studies and create resources as quickly as possible on the go.
+However, the site is still fully functionally on laptop and desktop computers.
+The Japanese text is translated to English on hover or tap.

 During development I used Notion to keep track of to dos and bugs as well as to track my time spent coding.
 [Click here](https://dalyn-lambert.notion.site/c692a8b383f0480f92000aacd37b977a) to check out my Notion page for this project.

 ### User Stories